utahnlp/infotabs-code/README.md

   }
 ```

-Below are the details about the INFOTABS dataset and scripts for reproducing the results reported in the [ACL 2020](https://acl2020.org/) paper.
+Below are the details about the [INFOTABS datasets](https://github.com/infotabs/infotabs) and scripts for reproducing the results reported in the [ACL 2020](https://acl2020.org/) paper.

 ## 0. Prerequisites
 Have the following installed: